c-o-pr/ddrescue-helper/README.md

 **Robustness**

+- [ ] ADD A metadata side store for source / dest paths as these can't easily be parsed out of the mapfile due to ambiguous whitespace
+- [ ] XXX When a partition is cloned, its volume UUID needs to be updated, but no utility to does this in Ventura+.
+CCC used to offer a helper; now it's a UI option.
 - [ ] ADD Provision for a global persistent no-mount that is not dependent on reading device data so that OS doesn't make a baad volume worse before copying.
 - [ ] ADD zap blocklist sanity check for drive/part metadata regions
 - [ ] ADD -p -z checks for unmanagebly large numbers of problem blocks in the map